 How to explain HUB if you’ve never had the pleasure of visiting?
 Imagine a Japanese person went to a British pub in the mid-90s.
 Now imagine the décor in that pub hadn’t been updated since the late 60s.
 Then they recreated that pub in central Tokyo.
 That about covers it.
-Indeed—if not for the sea of Japanese faces, there are times you could almost (almost) convince yourself you were in some old Soho haunt.
+Indeed, if not for the sea of Japanese faces, there are times you could almost — almost — convince yourself you were in some old Soho haunt.

-If you fancy a little pre-match paperwork, tHUB’s reward program is good enough that with a few of you, you could conceivably profit from it in a single session.
+If you fancy a little pre-match paperwork, HUB’s reward program is good enough that with a few friends, you could conceivably profit from it in a single session.

 This cheap and cheerful sports bar has screens throughout most of the rear bar showing sports events, as well as electronic dartboards for the less-interested members of your party.
 It’s a huge space by Central Tokyo standards, and it gets pretty rowdy — so if you’re looking to make some noise in a large group without scaring off the locals, you’ll fit right in here.